Stoon82/stoonie-testgame/_INSTRUCTS.md

   - Visual selection indicators (rings)
   - Multi-select support with shift key
   - Selection state persistence
+  - **New**: Selection is not cleared when clicking empty space if Ctrl key is held

 - **UIManager.js**
   - Mouse interaction handling